facebookincubator/velox/velox/docs/develop/cache.rst

 Background
 ----------
-The AsyncDataCache is configured to use SSD when provided.
+The in-memory file cache (AsyncDataCache) is configured to use SSD when provided.
 The SSD serves as an extension for the async data cache (file cache).
 This helps mitigate the number of reads from slower storage.